How to Spend 3 Days in Lake Tekapo and Aoraki Mt Cook

 YHA Lake Tekapo

-Brand new and state of the art, YHA Lake Tekapo hostel features unobstructed lake views, modern facilities, and an adjoining cafe.
+YHA Lake Tekapo hostel features unobstructed lake views and modern facilities.

 YHA Aoraki Mt Cook